SSBJ Standards finalized - Complete version! Detailed explanation of the sustainability disclosure obligation and key points

 |

-Table 2: Main items of the SSBJ General Disclosure Standards Reference: SSBJ "Sustainability Disclosure Topic Standards No. 1"
+Table 2: Main items of the SSBJ General Disclosure Standards Reference: SSBJ "Sustainability Disclosure Thematic Standards No. 1"

 Climate-related Disclosure Standards